Glatzli/model_comparison_codes/Model_description_daniel.md

 ## ICON
+already improved:
+	+ metpy calculations now much faster
+	+ added read multiple hours fct => now easy
+	+ add step to cut out only one point! (?)

+ToDo:
+- read_icon_fixed_time for 2d plots
--> metpy calculations now much faster maybe add subset for variables (would need a lot of if's as in wrf-fct if not all var's are read) -> added read multiple hours fct => now easy
+- maybe add subset for variables (would need a lot of if's as in wrf-fct if not all var's are read)

 untersch gitter je nach variable -> google wie mit clat/clon umgehen? -> google